3rd Compass -> Group News and Articles -> Ministry Warnings

 Also, even if you pray and ask for God by name when you try to get spiritual revelation or guidance, demons will interfere and often replace God, because meditation or self-realization techniques to focus on getting spiritual guidance is a form of divination, which demons attach to.
 We should simply pray and let God speak and guide as He sees fit, which is often not immediate.
 We should not focus on getting spiritual guidance in the moment, because God does not always reply quickly or through individual guidance.
 He can use other people and events you encounter to guide as well.

 • Deepak Chopra and his teachings and books, like You are the Universe, The Book of Secrets, and The Seven Spiritual Laws of Success - Dr. Deepak Chopra's teachings are similar to that of Paramahans Yogananda above.
-They use meditation, which they call "mindfulness exercises" and mix Eastern Buddhist/Hindu spiritualism with Christian beliefs.
+They use meditation, which they call "mindfulness exercises" and mix Eastern Buddhist/Hindu/Taoist spiritualism with Christian beliefs.

 Meditation mixed with spiritualism is a form of divination that other ministries I mentioned here teach and practice, and using them invites demons as I noted above.